ZomboM/ascii-art/README.md

 # ascii-art
-## An ASCII-art generator in node.js
+An ASCII-art generator in node.js
+## Installation